cyberark/conjur-puppet/README.md

 ##### `host_factory_token`
 You can use a host factory token to obtain a host identity.
 Must be `Sensitive`.
 Simply use this parameter to set it.
-The host record will be created in Conjur.
+The host record is created in Conjur.

 ##### `authn_token`
 Raw (unencoded) Conjur token.
 This is usually only useful for testing.